 ‘Sir,’ said Andrews, resolutely.

-Grenville allowed himself a moment of anguish to recollect the failure of Gallipoli.
+For Grenville, the failure of Gallipoli was a secret anguish.
 The floors of the trenches made soft by all the dead buried underneath, the dead buried sideways into the walls of the trenches, under a moving black carpet of flies, their hands would somehow work their way out, gesturing stiffly.
 The flooding rains washing the bloated, unburied, dead into the trenches.
 Grenville felt that his uniform still stank of death.